Street Hacker: Style

 Street Hacker focuses primarily on actual forms of hacking (viruses, worms, etc.).
 The user is given a program with which to order these different programs so that they can perform the various missions assigned to them.
 Another feature to the game is the infiltration feature, where the user is required to infiltrate a building in order to hack internet access so they can accomplish the different missions that are assigned to them.
 Similarly to games such as Uplink, Street Hacker is heavily mission-driven, the entire main storyline being propelled by the different missions assigned.
 For the most part, the in-game dynamics mimic that of an actual operating system (down to the ability to execute programs and view folders).
-Hacking takes place in a DOS-style command prompt, using commands familiar to computer aficionado (commands such as WHOIS, CONNECT, etc.).
+Hacking takes place via command line, using commands familiar to computer aficionado (commands such as WHOIS, CONNECT, etc.).
 It also allows for downloading files from the respective servers which you must connect to for missions (and in some cases for software downloads).